morgan3d/misc/jsvectorify/README.md

-The `vectorify.js` library provides vector math support to JavaScript, so that you can write expressions such as:
+The open source MIT-licensed `vectorify.js` library by Morgan McGuire provides vector math support to JavaScript, so that you can write expressions such as:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ JavaScript